 Inference criteria

-We will use p-values (a=0.05) to make inferences for predictions 1, 2, and 6.
-We will use AUC values to determine model fit, and percent contribution and permutation importance to distinguish the importance of each variable in ensemble distribution models (predictions 3, 4, and 5).
+We will use p-values (a=0.05) to make inferences for predictions 1 and 3.
+We will use AUC values and root mean square error (RMSE) to determine model fit, and percent contribution and permutation importance to distinguish the importance of each variable in ensemble distribution models.

 Data exclusion